Signs Someone Doesn't Respect Your Boundaries and What to Do— Guidance from a Therapist

 If the person’s judgmental response has you questioning if your boundary is valid or legitimate, this is a red flag for they don’t respect your request.

-Giving you the silent treatment or completely ignoring you after you have expressed what your boundary is and how you are planning on acting on it.
+Punitive withdrawal is the term I use when someone is giving you the silent treatment or ignoring you after you have expressed what your boundary is and how you are planning on acting on it.

-For instance, instantly sobbing, yelling in rage, etc. when you remind them of your boundary or when you take action to protect your boundary.
+For instance, suddenly sobbing, yelling in rage, or having an intense emotional reaction when you remind them of your boundary or take action to uphold it.

-This includes any type of manipulation by another to make you question your reality or experience as legitimate.
+This includes any type of manipulation that leads you to question whether your reality or experience is legitimate.

 What to do when your personal request about your boundary is violated or disrespected?

-You have a few options if someone does not respect your boundaries:
+You have a few options if someone does not respect your requests:

-What seems like a blatant boundary violation may actually be a misunderstanding.
-If your boundary wasn’t stated clearly, there’s room to clarify before making a final decision.
+Sometimes what seems like a blatant boundary violation may actually be a misunderstanding.
+If your request wasn’t stated clearly, there’s room to continue to try to assert yourself.

 If the person has a pattern of boundary violations with you, expect that it will likely take several different strategies and conversations with the person before you find the correct boundary that works for you.
 Don’t get discouraged if the first attempt does not result in change.